Hundreds of flights canceled at Denver International Airport as storm clashes with strong holiday travel demand

 In Denver, where the temperature was briefly minus 24 degrees Fahrenheit on Thursday morning, hundreds of flights were canceled Thursday and Friday.

-According to Flight Aware, a service that tracks flights, nearly 350 flights were canceled at DIA on Thursday, representing about 16% of arrivals and 20% of departures.
-Another 60 or so flight were delayed as of Thursday morning.
+According to Flight Aware, a service that tracks flights, more than 450 flights were canceled at DIA on Thursday at of 9:15 a.m., representing about 22% of arrivals and 26% of departures.
+Another 200 or so flight were delayed as of Thursday morning.

 About 50 flights scheduled for Friday at DIA had already been canceled, too.